vishwasmittal/bare-socket/Readme.md

 ## Requirements
 ### Server
 - The server should be written in bare sockets and use of external libraries should be avoided.
-- The server should be able to accept a client request and be able to serve a simple HTTP response.
-Example:
+- The server should be able to accept a client request and be able to serve the following HTTP response.
 ```html
 HTTP/1.1 200 OK